Upsun User Documentation

 upsun backup:restore --resources-init=minimum

 When you restore a backup using the Console, it is restored to your current environment.
+The resources of every container already running on the environment are reverted to their original state when the backup was taken.

 Environment sync Anchor to this heading